expandedfronts/revisr/README.md

 * Improved error handling for commits, pushes, and pulls
 * Fixed bug with saving Git username
 * Fixed bug with PHP error reporting
+* Fixed bug with push count when backing up DB and pushing at the same time
 * Fixed CSS issue with viewing untracked tables after importing

 #### 1.9.1 ####